 This throw came midway through the first quarter on a 2nd and 8.
 Jones has Cody Latimer in one-on-one coverage to his left.
 The Vikings send pressure and Jones floats the ball up trusting the receiver to beat the coverage.
 The ball is accurate, but there is little separation and it’s a jump ball between the receiver and cornerback.

 Here’s a throw late in the fourth quarter with the Giants behind.
 On a 3×1 set, Sterling Shepard was the middle receiver to the trips side on the left.
-He runs his route straight into end zone and Jones throws up a ball to gove him a chance.
+He runs his route straight into end zone and Jones throws up a ball to give him a chance.
 Again, the pass is catchable but given the lack of separation from the cornerback, the actual reception was difficult to make.

 After going back and watching Jones’s deep passes, there are plays like this all across Jones’s film this season.
 He won’t hesitate to give his receivers a chance to make a play on the ball, but the reality is those plays aren’t likely to end up in a reception.

 The biggest misconception is when those throws get labeled “50-50” balls.
-While that might account for the receiver and defender having an equal shot at the ball in the air, but in terms of how likely that pass is going to be completed for the offense, those might be “30-70” balls at best.
+That might account for the receiver and defender having an equal shot at the ball in the air, but in terms of how likely that pass is going to be completed for the offense, those might be “30-70” balls at best.
 They don’t work out in the offense’s favor at a high rate.

 When they do connect, say like Darius Slayton’s touchdown catches against the Detroit Lions in Week 8, they look beautiful — a quarterback and wide receiver on the same page, a ball perfectly placed, and the receiver fighting in the air to take control.